 Jesus never taught militarism or war, despite a statement attributed to him in Matthew 10:34 about coming to bring a sword into the world.
 However, truth will by its nature lead to division among people.
 It may cause bitter thoughts and even hatred to arise towards those of differing views.
 Brother may come to dislike brother, yet this was not the object of Jesus’ coming to earth and teaching.
 Rather it is the result of the unavoidable conflict between truth and error.
 Truth cannot compromise even for the sake of peace, and error will not submit or acknowledge its untruth as long as it can get anyone to believe in and advocate it.

-Absolute truth stands by itself, a thing apart, and admits no variations or modifications.
+Absolute truth stands by itself and is subject to no variations or modifications.
 Therefore human minds must ultimately submit to and embrace it as truth will never accommodate itself to human beliefs.
 Absolute truth is fixed and unchangeable, while beliefs as relative truth are always changeable until founded on Absolute truth.
-In the end, truth will be established in the hearts and minds of men, so that harmony and peace shall reign in all God’s universe.
+In the end, truth will be established in the hearts and minds of humans, so that harmony and peace shall reign in all God’s universe.

 Error does not exist in the world because God created it or permits it to exist, but solely because man has an unrestricted will, which controls and influences his thoughts and acts, and which in turn is influenced by the desires and appetites of the person.